-Buddhi’s curriculum in the middle years is based on the Lower Secondary Program from Edexcel, London and is a framework for educational success for students in Years 7 to 9 (grades 6 to 8).
-Buddhi however follows an open plan classroom, and mixed age learning groups are an important aspect of our programme.
-Children of different ages learning together helps balance the social, emotional, and intellectual needs of the children.
-A mixed age class provides an environment where the learning continuum can be managed easily.
-Children move on to higher levels of the curriculum as and when they are ready sometimes even in the middle of the school year.
+Buddhi follows an open plan classroom, and mixed age learning groups are an important aspect of our middle year programme.
+Students of different ages learning together helps balance their social, emotional, and intellectual development by providing opportunities to support and extend individual student needs through an IEP (Individualised Educational Plan) based process.
+A mixed age class provides an environment where the learning continuum can be maintained and managed naturally.
+Students’ learning is extended as and when they are ready, without the need to calendarize progression.

 - The learning process focuses on building independent learning abilities in children

 - Conceptual knowledge is intrinsically linked to application skills